Bug report #17453

 This seems to no longer work in master.
 Right-clicking does nothing.

 Tested on Windows.

-#2 Updated by Michel Stuyts over 2 years ago
+#2 Updated by Michel Stuyts almost 5 years ago

 I noticed similar behavior.
 The right-click functionality to enable or disable a toolbar or panel stops working when a QGIS project is opened.
 When QGIS is restarted without opening a project everything works as expected.
 Adding layers to QGIS has no effect, but when an existing project is opened right clicking on a toolbar doesn't work anymore, until QGIS is restarted.
 I tested this in QGIS 2.99 installed with OSGeo4W on Windows 10.

 Another thing I noticed is that right-clicking only works when it's done on an active toolbar button or next to a button on the toolbar.
 Right clicking on a greyed out button does not show the list of toolbars and panels.
 Both in QGIS 2.18.15 and QGIS 2.99.

 #3 Updated by Steven Mizuno almost 5 years ago

 More information: I got curious enough to try multiple right-clicks on a toolbar.
 For me it takes 25+ right-clicks, but eventually the list of panels does appear and continues to work with a single right-click until another project is loaded or New project is chosen.

 For me, right-clicking on a toolbar's empty space does work.